 Total inertia constant, H, of generator, including the shaft and gearbox, if applicable.

-Under frequency and under voltage protection settings.

-Over frequency and over voltage protection settings.

 Number of machines by manufacturer types.

-Reactive resource data such as capacitor banks, STATCOMS, etc. Provide the number of devices, location of the devices, step size, speed of switching, location where voltage is sensed and controlled, control strategy, and voltage limits.
+Reactive resource data such as capacitor banks, STATCOMS, etc. Provide the number of devices, location of the devices, step size, speed of switching, location where voltage is monitored and controlled, control strategy, and voltage limits.
 For dynamic reactive devices, provide the appropriate model and data.

-Line data from the point of connection to each generator.
+Line data from the POI to each generator.
 Include:

 Line type (overhead or underground)